AtomScott/TeamTrack/README.md

 📁 scripts/
-├─📁 tracking/    # scripts to run benchmarks on detection and tracking ├─📁 forecasting/ # scripts to run benchmarks on trajectory forecasting └─📁 preproc/     # scripts to run preprocessing on data
+├─📁 tracking/    # scripts to run benchmarks on detection and tracking ├─📁 forecasting/ # scripts to run benchmarks on trajectory forecasting ├─📁 detection/   # scripts to run object detection
+└─📁 preproc/     # scripts to run preprocessing on data
 ```

 ## Notebooks

+> Currently in preparation.

 Notebooks contatining detailed analysis of the TeamTrack dataset is also provided in the 'notebooks' directory.
 It includes metrics such as IoU on adjacent frames, frequency of relative position switches, cosine distances of re-identification features, and others.